Kale, white beans and tomatoes combine in this super healthy soup to create a simple, easy, low-fat lunch or even dinner.

 No flour needed to thicken this soup since it’s a vegetable broth, non-creamy stew.
 This makes a good gluten-free choice for anyone sticking to a gluten free diet.

 Coeliac disease is very prevalent in Ireland, making gluten free soups very popular.
 This is not a traditional Irish recipe.
 It’s origins are in Italian cooking.
 However, kale grows extremely well in the winter months in Ireland, so many Irish cooks incorporate kale into winter soups.
-Kale is often sautéed with bacon and garlic for delicious side dish, and it’s the feature ingredient in Irish colcannon.

 This soup also contains no meat.
 I make it with vegetable broth, so it’s a good vegan choice, if you omit the Parmesan cheese garnish.
 A dairy free alternative could be used.